 At approximately 9am on July 6, 2018, Ms. Anderson walked out of the office.
 According to Ms. Anderson, she had a headache and was taking the day off, but she fully intended to return to work the following Monday.
 She stated in her evidence that she told the other employee who was present in the office that day – MC – that she was leaving the office for the day.
 She denied that she took all her belongings with her.
 She indicated that Mr. Kwiatkowski asked her to leave her key and she stated that she had already put the keys on his desk.

 According to Mr. Kwiatkowski, Ms. Anderson took all her belongings with her when she left that day.
 Despite the ultimatum issued by Ms. Anderson, Mr. Kwiatkowski indicated that he was unsure whether she intended to return to work.

-Ms. McKinley Coulson testified that Ms. Anderson told her that she was leaving as she was no longer working at the Defendant company.
-Ms. Anderson told Ms. Coulson that she had been fired by Mr. Kwiatkowski due to a dispute.
-In addition, Ms. Coulson said that Ms. Anderson returned the office keys by putting them on Mr. Kwiatkowski’s desk.
+MC testified that Ms. Anderson told her that she was leaving as she was no longer working at the Defendant company.
+Ms. Anderson told MC that she had been fired by Mr. Kwiatkowski due to a dispute.
+In addition, MC said that Ms. Anderson returned the office keys by putting them on Mr. Kwiatkowski’s desk.

 During the evening of July 6, there was a meeting at Ms. Anderson’s house.
 Most of the Defendant’s employees were present as was Mr. Valley and Ms. Anderson.
 They prepared a document they described as a ‘Strike Notice’.